LMS Software Comparison: Questions and Strategies

-You’ll overlook stakeholders, approach suppliers with little to no chance of fulfilling your requirements (including those with limited manpower or support, without relevant industry experience, and no verifiable references), and, perhaps most vexingly, you’ll waste time listening to suppliers speak a load of sales jargon at you, rather than demonstrating how they’ll work for you.
+You’ll overlook stakeholders, approach vendors (including those with limited manpower or support, without relevant industry experience, and no verifiable references) with little to no chance of fulfilling your requirements, and, perhaps most vexingly, you’ll waste time listening to vendors speak a load of sales jargon at you, rather than demonstrating how they’ll work for you.

 Step 4: Conduct due diligence

 You want to ensure you’re paying for the functionalities promised, as well as your specifications for implementation.
 Even accidentally, things can slip through the crack―so here’s your chance to catch that, before it becomes legally binding.

 Parts of a contract could be void or your rights limited because you failed to thoroughly read a contract.
-Once a contract is signed, a mistake made on the supplier’s part is legally binding and your financial responsibility to rectify if the contract needs to be altered or broken.
+Once a contract is signed, a mistake made on the vendor’s part could be your financial responsibility if the contract needs to be altered or broken.
 This doesn’t just affect you; it affects your (perhaps hard earned) role as a decision-maker, your superiors, subordinates, employees and any stakeholders in your organisation.

 A great thing about the growing eLearning market is that there are a variety of software products to choose from.
 In saying that, there are currently two market leaders when it comes to types of LMS.

 Ease of use

-In addition to the number of users, the price tag is also scalable.
+In addition to the number of users, the cloud-based price tag is also scalable.
 You often pay by user so you’re not paying for more than you’re using, making it a purse-friendly option.